Reigate and Banstead Borough Council elections

 Map of Reigate and Banstead borough, showing the political composition of the council after the 2024 Election.
 Conservatives in blue, Greens in green, Residents Associations in grey, Liberal Democrats in yellow, Labour in red and independents in light grey.

-One third of Reigate and Banstead Borough Council in Surrey, England is elected each year, followed by one year without election.
+One third of Reigate and Banstead Borough Council in Surrey, England was elected each year, followed by one year without election.
 Since the boundary changes in 2019, 45 councillors have been elected from 15 wards.
+The council is due to be abolished on 1 April 2027 following structural changes to local government in Surrey.